neondatabase/website/content/docs/manage/projects.md

 - A primary branch called `main`.
 You can create child branches from the primary branch or from a previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single read-write compute endpoint, which is the compute instance associated with a branch.
 For more information, see [Manage computes](/docs/manage/endpoints).
-- A ready-to-use database, called `neondb`, which resides in the project's primary branch.
+- A ready-to-use database, called `dbname`, which resides in the project's primary branch.
 - A default Postgres role that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).

 ## Create a project